Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Abstract

 \section{Abstract}

 We investigate criteria for von-Neumann finiteness and reversibility in some classes of non-associative algebras.
-We show that all finite-dimensional alternative algebras, as well as all algebras obtained from the real numbers via the standard Cayley--Dickson doubling process, are von-Neumann finite.
-Precise criteria for von-Neumann finiteness and reversibility of involutive algebras are given, in terms of isomorphism types of their $3$-dimensional subalgebras.
+Types of algebras that are studied include alternative, flexible, quadratic and involutive algebras, as well as algebras obtained by the Cayley--Dickson doubling process.
+Our results include precise criteria for von-Neumann finiteness and reversibility of involutive algebras in terms of isomorphism types of their $3$-dimensional subalgebras.